1. Home

 • You want to target specific appliances rather than monitor all appliances.

-• The appliances you wish to monitor are smaller, like a toaster, rather than large, like a washing machine.
+• The appliances you wish to monitor are smaller.

 Benefits of a Home Energy Monitor